DarraghReid/just_jokes/TESTING.md

 ## Remaining Bugs and Issues
-* With the project now complete, I can see I could have reduced both my HTML and Python code by writing my views more efficently.
+* With the project now complete, I can see I could have reduced both my HTML and Python code by writing my views more efficiently.
 For example, in get_jokes():

     if user >= 18:
         jokes = mongo.db.jokes.find()